Infantry Weapons

 Anti-materiel rifle

 Anti-materiel rifles are large-caliber rifles designed to disable vehicles, weapons, sensors, and other materiel from long range.
-In the Sudan War, Amnesty International reported Chinese-made anti-materiel rifles used by both the Sudanese Armed Forces and the Rapid Support Forces, including in Darfur.
+The family traces back to World War I anti-tank rifles and modernized with Barrett's 1982 Model 82A1, the first shoulder-fired semi-automatic .50 BMG rifle.
+In the 2023 Sudan War, Amnesty International reported Chinese-made rifles used by both sides, including in Darfur.

 Multiple countries